 It is not unusual for bridges to be built between the parliamentary groups in the committees.
-Most bills are revised to a greater or lesser extent as a result of collaboration between the governing and opposition parliamentary groups.
+Most draft laws are revised to a greater or lesser extent as a result of collaboration between the governing and opposition parliamentary groups.

-Following conclusion of the deliberations, the committee with overall responsibility for a bill presents the plenary with a report on the course and results of its deliberations.
-The decision it recommends forms the basis for the 2nd reading that now takes place in the plenary.
+Following conclusion of the deliberations, the committee with overall responsibility for a draft law presents the plenary with a report on the course and results of its deliberations.
+The decision it recommends forms the basis for the second reading that now takes place in the plenary.

 Debate during the second reading

-Following the general debate, all the provisions set out in the bill may be considered individually.
-As a rule, however, the plenary moves directly to a vote on the bill as a whole.
+Following the general debate, all the provisions set out in the draft law may be considered individually.
+As a rule, however, the plenary moves directly to a vote on the draft law as a whole.

 Any member of the Bundestag may table motions for amendments, which are then dealt with immediately in the plenary.
-If the plenary adopts amendments, the new version of the bill must first be printed and distributed.
-However, this procedure may be abbreviated with the consent of two-thirds of the members present.
+If the plenary adopts amendments, the new version of the draft law must first be printed and distributed.
+However, this procedure may be shortened with the consent of two thirds of the members present.
 It is then possible for the third reading to begin immediately.

 Voting during the third reading

-Another debate is held during the 3rd reading only if this is requested by a parliamentary group or at least 5% of the members of the Bundestag.
+Another debate is held during the third reading only if this is requested by a parliamentary group or at least 5% of the members of the Bundestag.

 Motions for amendments may no longer be tabled by individual members at this stage, but only by one of the parliamentary groups or by 5% of the members of the Bundestag.
 Furthermore, motions may only be tabled on amendments adopted during the second reading.

-The final vote is held at the end of the 3rd reading.
-When the President of the Bundestag asks for votes in favour of the bill, votes against and abstentions, the members respond by rising from their seats.
+The final vote is held at the end of the third reading.
+When the President of the Bundestag asks for votes in favour, votes against and abstentions, the members respond by rising from their seats.

-Once a bill has gained the necessary majority in the plenary of the Bundestag, it is transmitted to the Bundesrat as an act.
+Once a draft law has gained the necessary majority in the plenary of the Bundestag, it is transmitted to the Bundesrat as an act.